 After all, nobody wants to miss out on must-see items in the Park Guell.
 Or keep walking around in circles.

 Park Guell involves a lot of climbing up and climbing down.
-No Park Guell map can help you if you have limited mobility.

-Recommended routes at Park Guell
+Best walking routes at Park Guell

 Whichever entrance you get in from, your objective should be to not miss any of the highlights within Park Guell Monumental Zone.